-“Yiddish Gefüllte Fisch (Gefilte fish;from German gefüllte “stuffed” fish) (Yiddish: ???????? ????, Hebrew: ???? ???????? dagim memula’im, literally “filled fish”) is a poached fish mince stuffed into the fish skin.
+“Yiddish Gefüllte Fisch (Gefilte fish;from German gefüllte “stuffed” fish) (Hebrew: dagim memula’im, literally “filled fish”) is a poached fish mince stuffed into the fish skin.
 More common since the Second World War are the Polish patties similar to quenelles or fish balls made from a mixture of ground deboned fish, mostly carp or pike.
 They are popular in the Ashkenazi Jewish community and are typically eaten on Shabbat and Holidays.”
+In my house, we eat gefilte fish once a year.
+They’re not easy to make, so we prepare them at Passover, as my Bubby did and serve them with homemade maror (ground horseradish).

 - 1 pound halibut fillets, skinned and boned